 We loved the Cliffrose Lodge and Garden.
 It was an easy five-minute walk into the park, located along the Virgin River and a short distance from restaurants in town.
 The rooms were spacious and comfy and the staff went above and beyond to make our stay effortless and enjoyable.
 The included breakfast didn’t hurt either.

-Zion National Park Airbnbs and Rentals
+Zion National Park Vacation Rentals

 Need a bit more space and amenities?
 Check out the vacation rentals near Zion National Park.